-CQAs are considered to highly affect product safety and efficacy, hence it is suggested that they are closely monitored (Table 1).
-Limits on other types of impurities may depend on their type and/or effect on the drug activity, efficacy and/or safety and are therefore decided upon characterization and collection of preclinical/clinical data (Eon-Duval et al., 2012) .
+Critical Quality Attributes (CQAs) are considered to highly affect product safety and efficacy, hence it is suggested that they are closely monitored (Table 1).
+Limits on other types of impurities may depend on their type and/or effect on the drug activity, efficacy and/or safety and are therefore decided upon characterization and collection of preclinical/clinical data (Eon-Duval et al., 2012).
+Given the tight regulations on certain product and/or process impurities, thorough process monitoring becomes eminent.
+In that respect, control schemes that manage to track the individual level of impurities can be of great potential.

 From batch to continuous operation: The shift and challenges

-To address the increasing competition, recent trends in biomapharmaceutical processing are investigating the possibility of operating the process steps in a continuous fashion, envisioning the development of a fully integrated, continuous bioprocess.
+To address the increasing competition, recent trends in biopharmaceutical processing are investigating the possibility of operating the process steps in a continuous fashion, envisioning the development of a fully integrated, continuous bioprocess.
 Continuous biomanufacturing is currently a promising solution towards: (i) improved productivity, (ii) decreased Costs of Goods (CoGs), (iii) reproducible product quality and (iv) decreased process times.
 The shift to continuous operation will offer the opportunity to reduce the capital cost through significant decrease in the equipment size and footprint (e.g. small bioreactors and chromatography columns, elimination of hold tanks) (Konstantinov and Cooney, 2015).

 Process intensification through continuous operation has already been successfully applied to various industries (Anderson, 2001; Laird, 2007), aiming to decrease the environmental footprint, while increasing process productivity and product quality.
 Recent presentations and reports by the US FDA show that regulatory authorities have started to embrace the shift from batch to continuous operation in mAb manufacturing, pointing out its potential and needs (Chatterjee, 2012).
 Regulatory bodies embrace technological advances that can lead to more efficient processes of lower cost.
 The latter is supported by recent announcements from the FDA (2004; 2017) . urging manufacturers to make a step towards innovative pharmaceutical manufacturing.
-Moreover, the benefits of novel PAT technologies (such as reduction of production cycles and increased automation to minimize human error) are acknowledged and their development is encouraged(FDA and CDER, 2017).
+Moreover, the benefits of novel Process Analytic Technologies (PAT) technologies (such as reduction of production cycles and increased automation to minimize human error) are acknowledged and their development is encouraged(FDA and CDER, 2017).